-The Linked Learning Learning, Teaching and Leading Framework ("Framework") defines key characteristics of student and adult learning and teaching practice within Linked Learning pathways.
-It illustrates how these behaviors and actions might be observed both inside and beyond the classroom.
-The Framework includes three key documents and associated tools:
+The Linked Learning Learning and Teaching Framework ("Framework") defines key characteristics of student and adult learning and teaching practice within Linked Learning pathways and illustrates how these characteristics might be observed in the behaviors of teachers and learners, both inside and beyond the classroom.
+The Framework includes two key documents and associated tools:

-- The Behaviors of Learning and Teaching Continuum describes the progress of students, teachers, and industry and community partners in developing the Linked Learning behaviors of learning and teaching (BLT) that dramatically improve student motivation, empowerment, understanding and achievement. - The Communities of Practice Continuum describes the progress of pathway teacher teams toward practices that produce highquality, outcome-aligned assessments and units of instruction, a collaborative and accountable pathway culture, equitable access, and high achievement for all students. - The Leadership Practices describe the key actions and behaviors that pathway leads, site administrators, principal supervisors and superintendents engage in to support Linked Learning at the classroom, site and district level.
+- The Behaviors of Learning and Teaching (BLT) Continuum describes the progress of students, teachers and industry and community partners in developing the Linked Learning behaviors for learning and teaching (BLTs) that dramatically improve student motivation, engagement and empowerment, understanding, and achievement. - The Communities of Practice (COP) Continuum describes the progress of pathway teacher teams developing the practices necessary for creating high quality, outcome-aligned assessments and units of instruction, and for building a collaborative and accountable pathway culture.